mgbpm/CATT/README.md

 ## Prerequisites

-Python 3 is required, as well as the following modules.
+Python 3 is required (tested with Python 3.9.18), as well as the following modules.
 ```
  python -m pip install pandas argparse sklearn.preprocessing pyyaml requests
 ```

 ## Usage

-To use the clingen-ai-tools, run the `main.py` script in the ./tools sub-directory.
+To use `clingen-ai-tools`, run the `main.py` script in the `./tools` sub-directory.

 Command line options include: